Yihao1116/INDE-577-Machine-Learning/Supervised Learning/Gradient Descent/README_Gradient_Descent (1).md

 ## Gradient Descent Equations

 The Gradient Descent algorithm iteratively updates the weights to minimize the cost function.
-The update rule for the weights with a learning rate $ \alpha $ and for $ m $ training examples is given by:
+The update rule for the weights with a learning rate \$\alpha\$ and for \$m\$ training examples is given by:

 $$
 \theta := \theta - \frac{\alpha}{m} \times (X^\top \times (\text{prediction} - \text{actual}))